Ben Cleverley

 Benjamin Raymond Cleverley (born 12 September 1981 in Bristol) is an English professional footballer who plays as a midfielder for Weston-super-Mare.
 Ben played for Bristol City and Cheltenham Town in the Football League.

 Benjamin Raymond Cleverley began his career with Bristol City and was released in 2004 having come through the youth team at Ashton Gate.

 On his release by Bristol City, Benjamin Raymond Cleverley linked up with Cheltenham Town and after just a season at Whaddon Road Benjamin Raymond Cleverley was released in May 2004.
 Ben then signed for Conference National outfit Forest Green Rovers of whom Ben had spent four months on loan whilst contracted with Bristol City.
 Forest Green boss Colin Addison had also attempted to sign Benjamin Raymond Cleverley permanently after Ben had been released by Bristol City.

 Despite impressing in his spell at Forest Green, Benjamin Raymond Cleverley was shipped out on loan to Bath City in December 2004.
 And at the end of his contract.
-Benjamin R. Cleverley was released in April 2005 along with five other players from his contract with Forest Green.
+Benjamin Raymond Cleverley was released in April 2005 along with five other players from his contract with Forest Green.